Progressivism and the Wisconsin Idea | Wisconsin Historical Society

 Progressive Republicans

-But Progressive Republicans believed that the government's job was to serve the people.
-They wanted to restrict the power of corporations when it interfered with the needs of citizens.
-The Progressive Movement appealed to citizens who wanted honest government and moderate economic reforms.
-Robert La Follette was governor from 1901 to 1906, and U.S. Senator from 1906 to 1925.
-In that time, he developed a strong party platform for Wisconsin's Progressive Republicans and legislated important Progressive policies.
+Progressive Republican believed that the business of government was to serve the people.
+They sought to restrict the power of corporations when it interfered with the needs of individual citizens.
+The Progressive Movement appealed to citizens who wanted honest government and moderate economic reforms that would expand democracy and improve public morality.
+In their crusade for reform on a state and national level, Progressive Republicans were led by Robert La Follette, Wisconsin's governor from 1901 to 1906, and U.S. Senator from 1906 to 1925.

 The Wisconsin Idea